-What is this game?
+What is The Way of Gold and Steel?
 It's a real-time strategy city builder roguelike.
 How does that break down?
 Well, you control a little guy - a shipwrecked pirate captain - that leads his fellow castaways in surviving and creating a new civilization on an archipelago.

 The game opens by saying that you have no tutorial and you should relax and let the game unfold.
 It took me about five minutes to figure out how to play.
 You move your little guy around an attractive pixel-graphic map and select orders to give your pirates.
 Build a hut.
 Build a lumberjack hut.
 Build a stonecutter's hut.
 You get it.
 This game is pretty much a standard city builder.